-- a) Probationary: an appointment that may or may not lead to a continuing appointment (as in 18.1.b). - b) Continuing: an appointment without term. - c) Limited term appointments: a full-time appointment with a defined and limited term with no expectation of conversion to a continuing appointment. - 18.2 Initial probationary appointments shall normally be for a period of five (5) years.
+- 18.2 Initial probationary appointments shall normally be for a period of five (5) years.
 Based on the process outlined in Article 18.3, and the needs of the University's market, subsequent contracts will normally be awarded with continuing status. - a) The University may end any probationary appointment at any time during the probationary period.
-A rejection or ending of probationary appointment during the term of the probationary appointment shall not be considered a dismissal for the purpose of Article 34.

-b) Where a Faculty Member feels he has been aggrieved by the decision of the University to reject or end the probationary appointment, the Faculty Member may appeal the decision through the grievance procedure in Article 35 of this Agreement.
+A rejection or ending of probationary appointment during the term of the probationary appointment shall not be considered a dismissal for the purpose of Article 36. - b) Where a Faculty Member feels he has been aggrieved by the decision of the University to reject or end the probationary appointment, the Faculty Member may appeal the decision through the grievance procedure in Article 37 of this Agreement. - c) The length of the probationary period is automatically adjusted (for an equal period of time) if the Member has been granted Maternity, Parental or Adoption Leave, Sick Leave or Long Term Disability for 15 weeks or more; or, if the Member is on reduced time the length is adjusted on a pro-rated basis.